Inequalities for entropies and dimensions

 Here we denote by $(\rho)_n$ the first $n$ bits of a real number $\rho$ considered as a binary sequence.
 We can divide this inequality by $n$ and take $\limsup$ of both parts: recall that $\limsup (x_n+y_n)\le \limsup x_n+\limsup y_n$.
 In this way we get the inequality

-This inequality remains can be relativized with arbitrary $X$ used as an oracle in the definition of Kolmogorov complexity and effective packing dimension.
+This inequality can be relativized with arbitrary $X$ used as an oracle in the definitions of Kolmogorov complexity and effective packing dimension.

-Now instead of one point $\langle \alpha,\beta,\gamma\rangle$ consider a set $S\in \mathbb{R}^3$.
+Now instead of one point $\langle \alpha,\beta,\gamma\rangle$ consider a set $S\subset \mathbb{R}^3$.
 Consider also three its two-dimensional projections onto each of three coordinate planes; we denote them by $S_{12}$, $S_{13}$ and $S_{23}$.
-As we have seen in the previous section, the point-to-set principle says that the (classical) packing dimension of a set can be characterized as the minimal (over all oracles) \emph{effective} packing dimension of the set relativized to the oracle, and the latter is the supremum (over all points in the set) of effective packing dimensions of its points.
+The point-to-set principle says that the (classical) packing dimension of a set is the minimal (over all oracles) \emph{effective} packing dimension of the set relativized to the oracle, and the latter is the supremum (over all points in the set) of effective packing dimensions of its points.
 Fix an oracle $X$ that makes the effective packing dimension of all three projections minimal (we may combine the oracles for all three sets) and use it everywhere.
-Then for every point $s=\langle s_1,s_2,s_3\rangle$ in $S$ the effective packing dimension of $\langle s_1,s_2\rangle$ does not exceed the packing dimension of $S_{12}$, etc. Applying the inequality~(\ref{ineq1b}), we conclude that effective packing dimension of every point $(s_1,s_2,s_3)\in S$ satisfies the inequality
+Then for every point $s=\langle s_1,s_2,s_3\rangle$ in $S$ the effective packing dimension of $\langle s_1,s_2\rangle$ does not exceed the packing dimension of $S_{12}$, etc. Applying the inequality~(\ref{ineq1b}), we conclude that effective packing dimension of every point $\langle s_1,s_2,s_3\rangle\in S$ satisfies the inequality

 where the effective dimension in the left hand side is taken with the fixed oracle (and classical dimensions in the right hand side do not depend on any oracles).
 Now we take the maximum of all points $\langle s_1,s_2,s_3\rangle\in S$ and get the bound for effective packing dimension of $S$ (with oracle $X$), and, therefore, for the classical packing dimension of $S$.
 In this way we get the following result that deals exclusively with classical dimensions: